yahyobek1187/converter/replit.md

 # Key Components

 ## Telegram Bot Handler (`main.py`)
-- Implements command handlers for `/start` and `/help` commands
+- Implements command handlers for `/start` and `/help` commands with multilingual support
 - Provides user-friendly interface with inline keyboards for conversion options
-- Manages the conversation flow and file handling
+- Manages the conversation flow and file handling for documents, images, audio, and video files
-- Includes proper error handling and user feedback
+- Includes proper error handling and user feedback in user's preferred language
+- Features automatic language detection and selection on first use

 ## File Converter (`utils/converters.py`)
 - Centralized conversion logic with support for multiple file formats